-- Please clear any snow that may be blocking a handicap ramp, fire hydrant or catch basin.
+- Please clear any snow that may be blocking a handicap ramp, fire hydrant, or storm drain.
 If a hydrant is buried in snow, it takes the fire department time to find it and shovel it out.

 Protect your roof

 Please contact your utility company to report any outages.
 You can also call 3-1-1 with any concerns or questions.